-When I first heard about him and his amazing feats, I thought they were fictional.
+When I first heard about him and his amazing feats, I thought they were fictional!
 In fact, I was so sure it was not possible that I made myself check other sources for legitimacy.
 But it’s true.
-This amazing person has ran 350 miles non-stop (over three days straight, yes, with no stopping at all!), he also ran 50 marathons in 50 states in 50 days, and competed numerous desert courses (some as long as 135 miles in extreme temperatures).
-Who is this person, how do they do it, and why?
+This amazing person has ran 350 miles non-stop (over three days straight, yes, with no stopping at all!), he also ran 50 marathons in 50 states in 50 days, and completed numerous desert courses (some as long as 135 miles in extreme temperatures).
+Who is this person, how does he do it, and why?

 Beginning in high school as a cross country runner, Dean developed his passion and received notoriety early on.
 Despite his early success, he took a break for fifteen years and only started running again at age thirty after a night of binge drinking.
 When returning home, he noticed a pair of old sneakers and returned to his old passion.
 The rest is history.

 Dean is also known for his unique eating habits – with all this running, the body needs massive amounts of fuel to operate (think about 5000-8000 calories a day), so he is famous for ordering a Hawaiian pizza pie while running, rolling it up like a burrito, and eating it while still running.
 He claims that early on when he would run or undertake a serious event, he would consume anything he liked, often junk food, such as pastries, doughnuts and other high fat foods as he claimed they provide more energy.
 When he is not running, he consumes plenty of salmon and follows a “Neanderthal Diet” where he asks himself if a Neanderthal had access to this food.
 If they didn’t he will not eat it.

 Most recently, in 2011, he ran 3,000 miles across the United States from California to New York City at a an average 40-50 miles per day in 75 days – note his age of 49 while completing this!